-For what reasons can I travel to Mexico now that the initiative is in place?
+For what reasons can I travel to Mexico now that U.S. border restrictions have been lifted?

 - Are a U.S. Citizen